aujlagurkirit/1800_202530_BBY07/README.md

 ## Contributors
 - **Gurkirit Aujla** - BCIT CST Student.
-Adding my intro for the Git Conflict Resolution and Pitch Lab.
+I really like to code as I am coding since 5 years and I have basic understaning of HTML, CSS and a little bit of Java.
+I have made websites using these coding languages
 - **Ray Lee** - BCIT CST Student that loves learning and working in a group.
 A fun fact about me is that I will never give up unless it logically doesn't make sense to keep on going.
 - **Jade Ramirez** - BCIT CST Student, loves to learn new concepts and ideas.
 Doing his best at school while managing his outside life.
 ---